Tandava: Description

 The dance performed by Shiva's wife Parvati in response to Shiva's Tandava is known as Lasya, in which the movements are gentle, graceful and sometimes erotic.
 Some scholars consider Lasya to be the feminine version of Tandava.
 There are two types of Lasya, Jarita Lasya and Yauvaka Lasya.

 The Hindu scriptures narrate various occasions when Shiva performed the Tandava.
 When Sati (first wife of Shiva, who was reborn as Parvati) gave up her life in Daksha's sacrifice, Shiva is said to have performed the Rudra Tandava to express his grief and anger.
 The Shivapradosha stotra says when Shiva performs the Sandhya Tandava, the other gods like Brahma, Vishnu, Sarasvati, Lakshmi and Indra play musical instruments and sing Shiva's praises.

-Shiva Tandava Stotram is a stotra (Hindu hymn) that describes Shiva's power and beauty written by Ravana, the great devotee of Lord Shiva.
+The Shiva Tandava Stotra is a stotra (Hindu hymn) that describes Shiva's power and beauty, believed to have been written by Ravana, a great devotee of Shiva.

 Association with other deities

 Ganesha, the son of Shiva, is depicted as Ashtabhuja tandavsa nritya murtis (Eight armed form of Ganesha dancing the Tandava) in temple sculptures.